Resparing/vkdt/DOCUMENTATION/Instance.md

 		```

 3. Configure `debug` and `verbose` variables
 	- These variables are for printing information to the stdout.
-The `debug` variable is used for debugging what part of the Vulkan instance creation process VKDT is currently at.
+The `debug` variable is used for debugging what part of the Vulkan instance creation process it is currently at.
 The `verbose` variable can be used to help check if VKDT has setup the Vulkan instance properly.
 These variables **do not** affect the error handling that VKDT will do.

 4. Call the Instance Creation Function
 	```cpp